Color, 1975, 127 mins. 14 secs. /105 mins.

 Various other versions appeared on DVD in Europe throughout the years including a slightly trimmed UK edition (which drops the lizard on a pin shot due to UK video regulations), an Australian release culled from the same transfers, and a Spanish release of the 105-minute cut inexplicably cropped to 1.78:1.
 Fans of the shorter cut (including this writer, who feels it's a better way to experience the film for first-time viewers who can then move to the Italian version once their feet are wet) first got their prayers answered with AWE's very welcome two-disc release, which ditches the US featurette but is in every other way an improvement.
 Disc one contains the long Italian cut with English, Dutch, and Finnish subtitles, with audio in 5.1 or 2.0 stereo.
 Viewers watching it in progressive mode will notice some jerky motion problems from time to time (unfortunately most obvious during those great close-up gliding shots through the killer's dolls and other artifacts) due to the original master being created in NTSC.
 The first disc also contains the same two trailers as well as a great new bonus, a full commentary track by the disc's producer, Thomas Rostock, who provides one of the most engaging breakdowns of an Argento film ever created.
 He's extremely knowledgeable about the film and rattles off both reams of amazing trivia and eye-opening insights into the themes, structure and symbolism of the film; you'll never watch it the same way again.
 Interestingly, he delves into some of the Hebrew imagery present in the first half and the continental tensions running throughout the story; for an interesting companion piece, check out the thematically similar Phenomena, which takes place during Passover and has some truly grotesque religious undercurrents.
 Disco two contains the 105-minute cut for the first time in full scope; the bulk of it appears to be of the same transfer quality as the Italian cut (from which it was most likely created), but the closing titles are obviously taken from a different and slightly more worn print.
 The second disc is rounded out with the Dario Argento: An Eye for Horror UK TV special, which everyone probably has already.
 You also get new trivia-packed bios for Argento, Hemmings and Nicolodi, a still gallery, and a liner notes booklet in Danish.

-Though it doesn't even try to compete in the extras department, Blue Underground's Deep Red Blu-ray is an improvement on the video front and still the best option for Region A buyers.
-This is definitely a case where frame grabs can't possibly tell the whole story, as both this and that Arrow disc are obviously taken from the same Italian HD master; click any of the frame grabs at the bottom of this review for a comparison.
+Though it didn't even try to compete in the extras department, Blue Underground's Deep Red Blu-ray was an improvement on the video front and remained the best option for Region A buyers for several years.
 The difference is obvious when you watch both in motion, as the Blue Underground has a fine, cinematic grain structure with much deeper, more satisfying detail in movement and especially in dark scenes.
 By comparison, the Arrow often betrays a combination of softened edges and even fuzziness due to noise reduction (note the edges of Helga's hair during the psychic seminar at the beginning against the red curtain) and some odd digital coarseness in the image, while the Blue Underground looks more like a natural, fine film element.
-The color temperatures also vary in several scenes, most noticeably near the end; compare the shots in the last frame grab, which feature very different flesh tones.
+The color temperatures also vary in several scenes, most noticeably near the end.
 The full Italian version is presented with audio options including the Italian track (7.1 DTS-HD, 5.1 Dolby Digital Surround EX, or mono) with optional English subtitles, or the Italian/English hybrid again (5.1 Dolby Digital Surround EX); subtitle options in addition to English include French and Spanish.
 The same subtitle options (though English is SDH this time) are included for the 105-minute cut, making its American home video debut.
 The transfer itself is equal to the Italian one but also sports much better-looking opening and closing English credits.
-For the record, the end titles on both versions are the original theatrical ones with Hemmings continuing to move; no digital monkeying around this time, folks.
+For the record, the end titles on both versions are the original theatrical ones with Hemmings continuing to move; no digital monkeying around this time.
+In a strange quirk with this particular master, the heads and tails of some shots have a few frames of obviously unintended extraneous footage that causes some jump cuts, most obviously the forensics investigation shots in Helga's apartment after her murder.
 Extras are ported over from the Blue Underground DVD including the Argento/Goblin/Zapponi featurette, the Italian and English trailers, and the Daemonia music video by Sergio Stivaletti.
 Special mention should also go to the striking menus, which make clever use of the Italian Vertigo-inspired poster art.

-However, the finest visual representation of the film by a wide margin was still to come with a limited 3-disc Blu-ray reissue from Arrow Films in 2016, this time a Region A/B release in the UK that sold out almost instantaneously but can still be found via third party sellers.
-(A less elaborately packaged edition of the first Blu-ray will likely come around shortly.)
+However, the finest Blu-ray representation of the film by a wide margin was still to come with a limited 3-disc Blu-ray reissue from Arrow Films in 2016, this time a Region A/B release in the UK that sold out almost instantaneously as a deluxe edition but was later reissued in stripped-down form.
 The first disc contains the complete Italian cut with the usual audio options of either Italian with English subtitles or a hybrid English version with the extra footage in Italian with subtitles.
 The Italian track can be played in either DTS-HD 5.1 or mono, while the English hybrid is mono only.
-The big new extra here is "Profondo Giallo," a 32-minute visual essay about the film by Michael Mackenzie, who does a very thorough breakdown of the film's stylistic innovations, the color symbolism, and the complex depiction of fluid gender roles in a progression of his earlier achievement in The Bird with the Crystal Plumage.
+The big new extra here is "Profondo Giallo" (32m57s), a visual essay about the film by Michael Mackenzie, who does a very thorough breakdown of the film's stylistic innovations, the color symbolism, and the complex depiction of fluid gender roles in a progression of his earlier achievement in The Bird with the Crystal Plumage.
 Of course, the film is even more interesting viewed after Argento's first three gialli in succession, which handle issues of gender identity and sexual orientation in a manner far more advanced than most filmmakers of the time.
 (Anyone averse to strobe lighting should probably avoid the last 5 minutes, which flashes the entire film is super fast motion to disorienting effect.)